percona/pmm/doc/source/pmm-admin.rst

 Use the ``pmm-admin`` tool to manage *PMM Client*.

-.. note:: The ``pmm-admin`` tool requires root access (either logged in as a user with root privileges or be able to run commands with ``sudo``).
+.. note:: The ``pmm-admin`` tool requires root access (you should either be logged in as a user with root privileges or be able to run commands with ``sudo``).

 Use the ``--help`` option to view the built-in help.